mckinziebrandon/DeepChatModels/README.md

 [NEW MODEL: DynamicBot.
 More info in next section]

 This project is still very much evolving each day, but the core goals are:
 * Create a cleaner user interface for tinkering with sequence-to-sequence models and over multiple datasets.
-Although the release of TensorFlow 1.0 included great improvements in the API for sequence-to-sequence models, there are plenty of further improvements to be made.
 This project will explore ways to make constructing such models feel more intuitive/customizeable.
 The ideal result is a chatbot API with the readability of [Keras](https://keras.io/), but with a degree of flexibility closer to TensorFlow.
 For example, the following code is all that is needed (after imports, etc.) to create and train one of the models on the Cornell movie dialogs:
 ```python
     # (Optional) Number of training samples used per gradient update.
     batch_size = 64